-If you have debts of $5,000 or more that you cannot manage and are unable to pay your debts or cannot reach an informal or formal agreement with your creditors, bankruptcy may be your best option.
+If you have debts that you cannot manage and are unable to pay your debts as and when they fall due, or cannot reach an informal or formal agreement with your creditors, bankruptcy may be your best option.
 It may be the only way to obtain a fresh start.

 Nothing at all, we provide a no obligation phone consultation to enable us to understand your specific circumstances.
 All discussions are striclty confidential, whatever we discuss will not go any further.
 If after our discussion, you feel voluntary bankruptcy is your best option, we can supply further information on how to move forward and the exact cost.

 The usual timeframe for a bankruptcy is 3 years.
 In some situations, it may be extended to 5 or 8 years but this is rare.

 Once we receive all the required paperwork from you, we can usually have it prepared ready for you to check and sign within a few days.
 From there, it would take a further 2 weeks for your creditors to be notified and to receive your official letter of bankruptcy.
 Once this happens, your creditors are not allowed to contact you again and you can start living a normal life without worrying about the constant harassing phone calls.

 You must seek approval of your trustee if you want to travel overseas during your bankruptcy period regardless of who your trustee is.
 In most cases, if you have a family emergency or you are required to travel for work, it may not be a problem however, it is important you contact your trustee to seek approval.
 If you decide to let All About Bankruptcy assist you with your bankruptcy application, we offer full support during your bankruptcy period.
 Simply call us anytime during this period and we can guide you, there are no further charges payable to All About Bankruptcy.
 From 1st April 2014, AFSA have imposed a fee of $150 for all overseas travel applications.
 This fee is only payable if AFSA is your Official Trustee.